OtnielGomes/Churn-Prediction-Credit-Card/README.md

 > The EDA will be conducted in three main stages: univariate, bivariate, and multivariate analysis.

 ### Univariate analysis

+> **Evaluates one variable at a time, focusing on distribution, central tendency, dispersion, and outlier detection.**

 ---

-> Evaluates one variable at a time, focusing on distribution, central tendency, dispersion, and outlier detection.

 ### Bivariate analysis

+> **Investigates the relationship between two variables, allowing the analysis of correlation, association, or differences between groups.**
 ---

-> Investigates the relationship between two variables, allowing the analysis of correlation, association, or differences between groups.
----

 ### Multivariate analysis
----

-> Examines three or more variables simultaneously in order to identify more complex patterns, interactions, and joint behavior.
+> **Examines three or more variables simultaneously in order to identify more complex patterns, interactions, and joint behavior.**
 ---

 <p align="right">(<a href="#readme-top">back to top</a>)</p>